equinor/dlisio/python/data/chap4-7/README.rst

 out-of-order-framenos-two-frames-multifdata.dlis Frame numbers would be in correct order if FDATA
                                                  order is switched.

-two-various-fdata-in-one-iflr.dlis               2 frames in one FDATA, with multiple channels
+various-fdata-in-one-iflr.dlis                   3 frames in one FDATA, with multiple channels

 ================================================ ==================================================